Jaxartes/bgpy/README.txt

     + bgpy is always the one to make the connection
         - it doesn't accept the connection
         - so the peer might as well be in "passive" mode

+Portability:
+bgpy needs Python version 3.
+I've tested using python 3.4.10.
+I've tested mainly on macOS, some on Linux.
+I have reason to suspect there may be problems on Windows, especially with the command interface on stdin.